Robertsbridge: History

 The village is thought to date back to 1176 when a Cistercian abbey was founded there by the Abbot, Robert de St Martin.
 When a market charter was granted in 1198 by Richard I to Robertsbridge (Pons Roberti in Latin) it was the first recorded use of the name.
 The abbey was dissolved in 1538; however, the town flourished, and many of the oldest existing houses in the village date from the 14th and 15th centuries, including The Seven Stars Inn in the High Street.
 From the village was discovered the Robertsbridge Codex (1360), a music manuscript from the 14th century.
 It contains the earliest surviving music written specifically for keyboard.

 Transport

 Robertsbridge Railway Station is on the main railway line from Hastings to London, and the A21 trunk road.
 The Robertsbridge bypass opened in 1989.

 Education

 Robertsbridge Community College, a specialist mathematics and computer college, is the smallest such in the county of East Sussex.
 Salehurst Church of England Primary School is also located in the village.

 Community facilities

 Robertsbridge cultural organizations include Robertsbridge Arts Partnership (RAP], a Jazz Club and Robertsbridge Wine Club (RWC) which is affiliated to the Eureka natural wine society Sports clubs include Robertsbridge Cricket Club. and formerly Robertsbridge Rugby Football Club, which disbanded in the 2008-2009 season.
 Robertsbridge has a bonfire society.
+Health facilities are limited and residents often have to travel to London for hospital consultations.